๐Ÿฅ…Holding Trades

 The funding fee focuses on closing the gap between long and short Open Interest, driving the protocol towards an equilibrium and minimizing delta risk for the vault.

-We designed our funding fee to be gas-efficient (hyperbolic rather than exponential function) as well as velocity-based, meaning the fee charged is an integral of previous velocity states.
+We designed our funding fee to be gas-efficient (hyperbolic rather than exponential function) as well as velocity-based.
 Without such a velocity parameter, arbitrageurs would never be incentivized to fully close imbalances, as an imbalance of zero would also lead to result in a fee of zero.
 Instead, this funding fee model accounts for both the length and magnitude of prior imbalances, compensating arbitrage behavior longer and more strongly if the negative externality from a prior state was greater.

 Volatility Fee

 Captures the externality to Liquidity Buffer of asset volatility.
 This fee compounds per block and is charged synthetically on a trader's entire position size, subtracted from position PnL.
-An off-chain bot that keeps track of the Average True Range Volatility values on a per-asset basis programmatically updates daily with volatility data inputs from Ostium's oracle.
+A Gelato automation keeps track of the Average True Range Volatility values on a per-asset basis programmatically updates daily with volatility data inputs from Ostium's oracle.

 The volatility fee prices the risk of a greater probability of large swings in directional exposure resulting from periods of high volatility or sustained greater volatility on certain pairs.